-Children: behaving prosocially and helping others to do so Staff: behaving prosocially, following this policy and promoting the school's therapeutic approach Parents: behaving prosocially and understanding/supporting the school's policy Governors: behaving prosocially and challenging/supporting the school's policy and practice
+Children: behaving prosocially and helping others to do so

+Staff: behaving prosocially, following this policy and promoting the school's therapeutic approach with positive relationships as a key focus

+Parents: behaving prosocially and understanding/supporting the school's policy

+Governors: behaving prosocially and challenging/supporting the school's policy and practice

-We aim to teach our children to have internal discipline, self-motivation and be able to make appropriate choices independently.
+Through positive relationships we aim to teach our children to have self-motivation, self-regulation strategies and be able to make appropriate choices independently.
 Ultimately, we aim to teach children to learn the value of themselves, others, society and the environment.